Profiling Gas Consumption in Solidity Smart Contracts: Study on the relations between GasMet metrics and deployment costs

 By observing the pairwise correlations between the metrics, we can discover the developers' habits in writing smart contracts that can negatively influence gas consumption.
 Among the correlations with a \textit{large} effect size, we can observe (i) the one between the Number of Indexed Parameters (\textit{IP}) and Number of Events (\textit{NE}), with $\rho = 0.96$, and (ii) the one between the Assignment Within Cycles (\textit{ACI}) and Number of Loops (\textit{NLF}), with $\rho =0.93$.
 From these two relationships it emerges that two bad practices are pretty common: the first one is the use of indexed parameters within the events, while the second one consists of valuing variables inside the cycles.
 As previously mentioned, both the practices lead to an increasing of gas cost, and should be discouraged.
 The correlation between \textit{ACI} and \textit{AZ}, with $\rho = 0.63$, suggests that assignments to default values often occur within the cycles and this trend is also confirmed by the \textit{large} correlation between \textit{NLF} and \textit{AZ} ($\rho = 0.69$).
-The \textit{large} effect size ($\rho = 0.52$) of the correlation between the Number of Loops (\textit{NLF}) and the Mappings and Array (\textit{MA}) metric also implies that loops are frequently used to iterate over mappings.
+The \textit{large} effect size ($\rho = 0.52$) of the correlation between the Number of Loops (\textit{NLF}) and the Mappings and Array (\textit{MA}) metric also implies that loops are frequently used to iterate over mappings. \major{Figure \ref{fig:KendallGasMet} also shows the correlations between the various types of functions.
+In particular, focusing on the metrics modeling internal (IFF), external (EF), public (PM), and defined (DF) functions, we only observe a correlation with \textit{medium} effect size ($\rho = 0.39$) between the PM-IFF pair, while for all the other pairs only small or not significant correlations occur.} Finally, the number of global variables (\textit{GV}) usually grows when higher numbers of (i) public members (\textit{i.e.}, \textit{PM}, $\rho = 0.58$), (ii) internal functions (\textit{i.e.}, \textit{IFF}, $\rho = 0.50$), (iii) events (\textit{i.e.}, \textit{NE}, $\rho = 0.59$), or (iv) indexed parameters (\textit{i.e.}, \textit{IP}, $\rho =0.60$) are adopted.